ELIFE-ASU/CBRdb/README.md

 start using the CBRdb package in your Python scripts or Jupyter notebooks.

 ## 🔧 Installation
+Here you can find the full installation instructions.
+See also [Binder](https://mybinder.org/v2/gh/ELIFE-ASU/CBRdb/HEAD).

 <details>
 <summary>Using conda env</summary>
 <br>

-Using conda is the recommended way to install the required packages.
+Using conda is the recommended way to install the required packages to help with dependencies.
+First, lets clone the repo so that we have a local copy.

 ```
 git clone https://github.com/ELIFE-ASU/CBRdb.git